Heat pumps are promoted heavily in New Zealand as an energy-saving heating and cooling system.

 - Provides heating in winter and cooling in summer;

 - Can heat your hot water.

 As a result, payback periods versus other solutions are long (10yrs+), regardless how cheap the energy consumed is, making these a more expensive lifetime cost and poorer investment proposition than Herschel Infrared which will typically pay back within 3-5 years; Heat pumps require annual maintenance and cleaning of air filters.
 Moving parts wear-out over time.
-Certain system failures will stop the whole house being heated or cooled;
+Certain system failures will stop the whole house being heated or cooled.

 Heat pumps are also noisy, especially when on their defrost cycle.

-Other issues with heating air
+Other disadvantages with heating air

 - Heating air is only effective with the units switched on (and consuming energy).
 If the distribution units are turned off, then you quickly revert to a cold house.

 - Warm air over cold surfaces is a cause of mould.